Career Development Timeline for 1Ls

 • Focus on your coursework, develop strong study skills, and keep up with all assigned readings.

 • Get involved!
-Join student groups that interest you or are related to your projected career goals.
+Join student organizations that interest you or are related to your projected career goals.

 • Attend the CDO's mandatory 1L Resume and Cover Letter Workshop.